mr-mocap/cppdotnet/README.md

 * Using std::source_location
 * Allow Exception classes to only be moved and not copied
 * Use the std library pointers and try to make it difficult/impossible to extract a raw pointer from inside an object and copy it.
-* Singleton pattern
+* Singleton pattern (Meyers!)
-* Heterogenous lookup on map-type structures
+* Heterogenous lookup on map-type structures (using either std::string or std::string_view as lookup/equality on a std structure.
 * Reverse the template parameters for System::Func<...>
+    * Use template trickery/sorcery
 * C++20 Modules!

 ## Lessons Learned So Far